dwu185/teaching/iterable.md

 ---

-# Operations that Uses Iteration
+# Operations that Use Iteration

 note:
 Iteration is nice, but accessing the iterator through the iterator symbol and then access each value by calling .next is pretty cubersome.
 Luckily ES6 introduced many language constructs that process iterables seamlessly, which makes this feature so much more powerful.

 ---

-## Operations that Uses Iteration
+## Operations that Use Iteration
 ### Destructuring, Spread, Array.from
 - Destructure an iterable to elements in an array
 ```javascript